rwlx/bch-playground-windows/README.md

   * `%BigClownPlayground%` pointing to top level directory of installation.
   * `%BigClownPlaygroundVersion%` with BigClown Playground version.
-  * `%BigClownFirmware%` pointing to bcf.exe from BigClown Firmware Flasher.
+  * `%BigClownFirmware%` pointing to bcf.exe from BigClown Firmware Tool.

 **BigClown Playground** can be executed by Desktop icon or from Start menu.
 Sets Playground enviroment paths for Mosquitto, dfu utils and run `cmd.exe` shell.
 Other paths (Python3, Node.js, Clink, pip and npm packages) are set from installation OS wide.